-- 1. Letter from the current program director indicating the exact dates of training and monthly rotations that will be completed at the time of the transfer; - Letter from the accepting Integrated plastic surgery program director indicating the application or acceptance of the transferring resident and at what level of training the resident will start; and - Completed Resident Registration and Evaluation of Training Form, Processing Fee as listed in the Fee Schedule and photocopy of medical school diploma.
+- 1. Letter from the current program director indicating the exact dates of training and monthly rotations that will be completed at the time of the transfer; - 2.
+Letter from the accepting Integrated plastic surgery program director indicating the application or acceptance of the transferring resident and at what level of training the resident will start; and - 3.
+Completed Resident Registration and Evaluation of Training Form, Evaluation of Training Fee as listed in the Fee Schedule and photocopy of medical school diploma.